4kmartin/InventoryAudit/README.md

   - DNSServer Module

 - Windows Server >= 2016
+- User with the following permissions
+  - Dns Admin
+  - DHCP Admin
+  - WinRMRemoteWMIUsers_

  > Note: These Scripts need to be ran with local admin rights to the DNS, DHCP and Domain Controller Servers